Higher and foundation tier

 The mass of 1 mole of an element is just the Ar expressed in grams

-Carbon dioxide is a small molecule made up of three atoms, 1 atom of
+Carbon dioxide is a small molecule made up of three atoms; 1 atom of

 carbon and 2 atoms of oxygen.

-To calculate the relative formula mass, Mr of this molecule is a simple task, simply add up
+To calculate the relative formula mass; Mr of this molecule is a simple task; simply add up

-for each of the atoms present.
+the relative atomic masses, (Ar) of each of the atoms present.
 The calculated mass of the molecule is called the relative

-formula mass, it is given the symbol Mr.
+formula mass; it is given the symbol Mr.

 To avoid confusion and mix-ups great care needs to be taken to ensure you are very clear about